Porlex Mini Hand Coffee Grinder Review

 Porlex makes only one other hand grinder apart from the Mini Mill, the Porlex Tall Grinder.
 This grinder is the “big brother” of the Mini Mill, with a 30g coffee capacity as opposed to the 20g capacity of the Mini Mill.

 While an extra 10 grams of grinding capacity may make a big difference for some, if you are looking for a hand grinder with a more robust capacity, you won’t find it at Porlex.
 Check out our comprehensive run-down of the best hand grinders to find one that will suit your grinding and brewing needs.

 If your Porlex Mini breaks or you find that a part is not working up to par, you can easily order replacement parts through the Porlex website.
 (4) Every different piece for both the Mini and the Tall is available for individual purchase, allowing you to mend whatever issue arises without needing to buy a whole new grinder.

 Given that it uses an unmarked dial grind adjustment system, the Porlex Mini Mill does not have a finite number of grind settings.
-You can adjust the grind size by turning the dial until you hear a faint click, signaling that you have altered the setting.
-Based on our experience, you can count on about 12 distinct settings ranging from fine to coarse with enough precision to easily grind for both espresso and french press.
+You can adjust the grind size by turning the dial until you hear a faint click, signalling that you have altered the setting.
+Based on our experience, you can count on about 12 distinct settings ranging from fine to coarse with enough precision to easily grind for both espresso and French press.